HarryAllen1/sniper/README.md

 ```

 ## Self-hosting instructions

-The self hosting instructions are in the apps/sniper directory.
+The self hosting instructions are in the apps/sniper directory, or in the documentation: https://sniper-docs.web.app/self-hosting